 What is PRINCE2?

-PRINCE2 (PRojects IN Controlled Environments) is a structured project management method originally developed for UK government IT projects in the 1980s and now used across the public and private sectors worldwide.
-It is owned by PeopleCert (which acquired Axelos in 2021) and is the most widely adopted project management framework in the United Kingdom, the Middle East and much of Europe and Australia.
+PRINCE2 stands for PRojects IN Controlled Environments.
+It started as a structured method for UK government IT projects in the 1980s.
+Today it is used across public and private sectors all over the world.
+PeopleCert owns it now after acquiring Axelos in 2021.
+It is the most widely used project management framework in the United Kingdom, the Middle East and much of Europe and Australia.

-Unlike the PMP — which certifies knowledge of project management principles across any methodology — PRINCE2 certifies proficiency in a specific, prescriptive method.
-The method defines seven principles, seven practices (formerly themes) and seven processes that together describe how a PRINCE2 project is initiated, planned, executed and closed.
+The PMP tests your knowledge of project management principles across any methodology.
+PRINCE2 is different.
+It certifies you in one specific prescriptive method.
+That method defines seven principles, seven practices and seven processes.
+Together they describe how every PRINCE2 project is initiated, planned, executed and closed.

 💡

-PRINCE2 7th Edition (2023): The most recent version replaced the previous "themes" terminology with "practices" and introduced a greater emphasis on tailoring the method to project context.
-If you are studying now, ensure your materials are 7th edition aligned.
+PRINCE2 7th Edition (2023): The latest version replaced the old "themes" terminology with "practices" and put greater emphasis on tailoring the method to the project context.
+If you are studying now, make sure your materials are 7th edition aligned.
 PeopleCert exams from 2023 onwards test the 7th edition syllabus.
+Do not study from older materials.

 02 — Levels